OscarGimenez/movie-wishlist-front/README.md

 React SPA application in which you can add movies to your wishlist.

 This app uses:
--Functional Components
+- Functional Components
--Class Components
+- Class Components
--CSS Modules
+- CSS Modules

 State management:
--Redux
+- Redux
--Sagas
+- Sagas

 Other information:
--React-router
+- React-router
--Firebase Auth
+- Firebase Auth

 ## Available Scripts